CtrlK

 Suggestions

-Trim the 'Why JSON for AI/Claude Code?' section - Claude doesn't need convincing about JSON parsing benefits; just state the recommendation
+Trim the 'Why JSON for AI/Claude Code?' section significantly - Claude doesn't need to be convinced why JSON is easier to parse than text

 DimensionReasoningScore